We are physicists and professional tinkerers:

 Can the Efficiency Be Greater Than One?
 (2018-04-09)

 What is efficiency actually?
 The ratio of an output and an input energy – however these may be defined arbitrarily, and input and output are determined also by economics, not only by physics.
 So the answer is actially: Yes!
 I provide a non-exhaustive collection of examples.

 "A simple relation between a heat pump system’s key data; yet used in a misleading way in adverts: The worse the performance is, the smaller the heat source can be built."

 I found an incredibly detailed research report by the Australian government – about energy use in private homes, by appliance and purpose.
 It confirms my reluctance to 'predict' cooling energy as usage of air conditioning depends strongly on life-style choices.

-Just going back to basics – how do the famous physicists introduce entropy and statistical mechanics in general?
+Back to basics – how do the famous physicists introduce entropy and statistical mechanics in general?